brylevkirill/notes/recent papers.md

 [Modeling Relationships in Referential Expressions with Compositional Modular Networks](http://arxiv.org/abs/1611.09978) (Darrell)

+[The More You Know: Using Knowledge Graphs for Image Classification](http://arxiv.org/abs/1612.04844) (Salakhutdinov) # evolution of Gated Graph Sequence Neural Networks

 ----
 [Neural Enquirer: Learning to Query Tables with Natural Language](http://arxiv.org/abs/1512.00965)
 >	"Authors propose a fully distributed neural enquirer, comprising several neuralized execution layers of field attention, row annotation, etc. While the model is not efficient in execution because of intensive matrix/vector operation during neural information processing and lacks explicit interpretation of execution, it can be trained in an end-to-end fashion because all components in the neural enquirer are differentiable."